Meillaya/RISC-V-FPGA-Based-Accelerator-Simulation/docs/02_hardware_design_theory.md

 This FPGA-based matrix multiplication accelerator, while conceptually simple, embodies the fundamental principles that will drive the evolution of computing: specialization, parallelism, and the intelligent exploitation of problem structure in hardware.
 It serves as both a practical implementation and a stepping stone toward more ambitious accelerator designs that will shape the future of high-performance computing.

 ---

-*This extensive theoretical foundation and comprehensive reference list provides the academic rigor necessary for understanding the deep principles underlying FPGA-based matrix multiplication acceleration, while the practical implementation details demonstrate how theory translates into working hardware.
-The combination of mathematical analysis, algorithmic insights, and engineering implementation creates a complete framework for understanding and advancing the field of hardware acceleration.*